Guest Researchers & Visiting Scholars

 Context & Outlook

-This information is based on experiences from university-units and -departments and has been compiled by the Biozentrum, the Europainstitute, the Department for Biomedical Engineering, the URIS-fellowship programme, the Vice President’s Office for Research, the Human Resources and the International Office.
+This information is based on experiences from university-units and -departments and has been compiled by the Biozentrum, the Europainstitute, the Department for Biomedical Engineering, the URIS-fellowship programme, the Vice President’s Office for Research, the Human Resources and National & International Cooperation.

 Additionally, a new ADAM-workspace (see workspace: Welcome Center) provide information for an extensive number of administrative staff in departments/faculties/units.
-Please, contact the Welcome Center (firstname.lastname@example.org) directly in case of interest.
+Please, contact firstname.lastname@example.org directly in case of interest.